Our session was off-campus: a meeting of minds via Zoom, on a cool Saturday afternoon (here in Melbourne, at least).

 For CVEP students (and anyone else interested), below are my main presentation slides and working notes.

 In OECD comparisons, Australian tertiary education often looks sadly under-funded compared to most other systems, as a share of GDP.

 But this is due in part to our financing mix – more like the UK approach than that of Germany or the Nordic countries.

 Another factor to consider is strong GDP growth in Australia since the 2008 financial crisis.
-When spending comparisons rely on percentages of GDP, it makes little sense to compare Australia with (say) Portugal.
+When spending comparisons rely on percentages of GDP, it makes little sense to compare Australia with (say) Portugal, Italy or Greece.

 In real terms, total tertiary spending in Australia has grown strongly in recent years – more so than in most other OECD countries over 2010-2016.

 This reflects strong tertiary enrolment growth in Australia.
 Many other systems have seen flat or falling enrolments.